SummaryRead the full fact sheet

 - Keep the milk cold on the commute home.
 For example, pack the milk in an esky with a freezer brick.

 - Don’t use a microwave to thaw or reheat breastmilk.
 Thaw or warm it by putting the bottle or bag in a container of hot water.
 Then test the milk on the side of your wrist – it should feel about the same temperature as your skin.
+Breastmilk can also be given at room temperature.

 Discrimination laws and breastfeeding